eddiezane/lunchy/README.md

     gem install lunchy

-Lunch is written in Ruby because I'm a good Ruby developer and a poor Bash developer.
+Lunchy is written in Ruby because I'm a good Ruby developer and a poor Bash developer.
 Help welcome.

 About
 -----------------